 What’s a Cloffice?

 Cloffice = Closet Office.
 Turning the room into a Cloffice, I didn’t need to do much.
 I love the green accent wall and left it as well as the white dresser where my husband keeps all his clothes.
 Under the guest bed, I had two clothing racks that I wasn’t using.
 I wanted gold accents in the Cloffice so I picked up some gold spray paint and spend a day spray painting my clothing racks, shoe rack, knobs on the dresser, old picture frames I wasn’t using, and my vanity knobs.
 This gold spray paint breathed a second life into these pieces!
-I moved the bed into the hallway, set up the clothing racks, and started taking the clothes out of our master closet and moved my shoe rack in.
+I moved the bed into the hallway, set up the clothing racks, started taking the clothes out of our master closet, and moved my shoe rack in.

 When everything was out of the master closet, I moved in the side table, box spring, mattress, and headboard.
 Then I moved my vanity into the Cloffice and repainted it stark white.
 It’s the perfect desk for now.
 I also found some other pieces around the house that I wasn’t really using like my mannequin, small bookshelf, and a few odds and ends.
 The space started coming together and I didn’t have to spend much to repaint the pieces.
 I took a while to figure out what I needed to buy and made a list.